lucinda27/programming-portfolio/index.md

 Repl application available [here](https://replit.com/@LUCINDAMADSEN/I-O#main.cpp).

 ### Number guessing
-An application that asks the user to guess a number through multiple tries and then tells them once they guess correctly, written in C++ on replit.com.
+An application that asks the user to guess a number through multiple tries, takes in the guess, and gives hints on whether the guess was greater or less than the answer until they guess correctly, written in C++ on replit.com.

 ![image of number guessing application](https://github.com/lucinda27/programming-portfolio/blob/gh-pages/Images/numberguessing.png?raw=true)